TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 *   Gay
 *   Shemale

-AdBlock blows!
-Please disable the add-on to ensure you get the most out of Tube8's features and functionality.
-Read about why you shouldn't use AdBlock.
+You have Adblock enabled.
+Adblock has been known to cause issues with site functionality.
+If you experience any difficulties, please try disabling Adblock.
 Close Advertise On Tube8 Name: \*Email: Subject: Tube8 AdvertisingReport inappropriate contentFeedback Type: Type: VideoAdsProfileOther Spot/Placement: Screenshot: My site: I'm interested in: Global TrafficGeo-Targeted Traffic Link to content being reported: \*Comments:
 Send Start advertising on Tube8 today: Create your advertiser account.
 TUBE8 - Terms of service

 Last Modified: January 14, 2016